olsonbg/dotfiles/README.md

 * Any program which makes use of xrdb resources (most terminals)

 ## Host Specific Settings

-Settings for specific hosts can be placed in `bash.d/hosts/<hostname>`, where `<hostname>` is the hostname of the machine as returned from the command `hostname`.
-If there is no matching folder for a host, then the settings in `bash.d/hosts/generic` will be used.
+Settings for each host (computer) can be placed in the directory returned by `MyPersonalConfigs -d bash`, which is usually `~/.config/MyPersonalConfigs/bash`.
+A message is displayed by `makesymlinks.sh` which tells the user how to populate the directory with default configuration files.

 ## Font
 The [Noto Mono](https://github.com/powerline/fonts) font pre-patched with